ibm-s390-linux/s390-tools/rust/pvsecret/README.md

 `--crl <FILE>`
 <ul>
-Use FILE as a certificate revocation list.
+Use FILE as a certificate revocation list (CRL).
 The list is used to check whether a certificate of the chain of trust is revoked.
 Specify this option multiple times to use multiple CRLs.
 </ul>

 `--offline`
 <ul>
-Make no attempt to download CRLs
+Make no attempt to download CRLs.
 </ul>